ergoplatform/ergodocs/docs/node/conf/conf-crit.md

 `throughput` is the maximum number of messages to be processed per actor before the thread is made available to other actors.
 This setting helps control how long a thread can be occupied by an actor.
 In this case, it is set to 1.

 ## Complete Configuration Code
-Here's the complete code snippet with all the `critical-dispatcher` settings:

 ```conf
 critical-dispatcher {
   type = Dispatcher